roman79/DublinDataEngineering/README.md

 * [Intro to pandas data structures by Greg Reda](http://pandas.pydata.org/pandas-docs/stable/10min.html)

-* **Python for Data Analysis** is a good book to start, written by Wes McKinney the creator of Pandas package.
-The second book is planing to release in August 2017.
+* **Python for Data Analysis** is a good book to start, written by Wes McKinney the main author of Pandas package.
+The second book is planning to release in August 2017.